ABOUT

 John Hopkins Psychological First Aid Course

-Megan is an intern from LeMoyne College’s Clinical Mental Health Counseling (CMHC) program.
-Megan believes in a person centered and holistic approach to therapy.
+Megan believes in a person centered and humanistic approach to therapy.
 She understands and views that when you truly believe in a person you provide them with support and hope that will ultimately aid in their betterment.
+Her approach emphasizes the clients’ self-directed exploration of their thoughts and feelings in a safe and supportive environment.
+Through fostering relationships based on empathy, acceptance, and genuineness she helps clients see their true potential.

-Megan enjoys working with clients from all backgrounds and has spent a majority of her coursework time with teens and young adults.
-She is eager to continue working with individuals of all ages, and those seeking support with a variety of concerns including relationships, families, depression, anxiety, career and life planning, and more.
+Megan enjoys and has spent most of her coursework time with young and middle-aged adults.
+She is eager to continue working with individuals seeking support with a variety of concerns including relationships, families, anxiety, career and life planning/transitions.

-In her free time, Megan enjoys spending time with her husband and two stepchildren, and their three golden retrievers: Allie, Cooper, and Charlie.
+In her free time, Megan enjoys spending time with her three golden retrievers: Allie, Cooper, and Charlie.
 Megan has passion for exercise and healthy eating to promote a healthy mind and body.
-She practices mindfulness and finds journaling a good way to reflect on happenings throughout her life.
+Megan also incorporates and promotes healing that comes from the interconnectedness of the mind, body, and spirit.

 Education